21 May Gap Analysis Breaking the Paradigm

 Operational: To make for use, relating to the routine functioning and activities of the organization.

 As Susan Powter said, “Stop the Insanity”.
 Agencies must look at their plans and how they translate into activities.
 If your agency’s after-action reports and or hot washes still have interoperable communications as a gap, adopt the saying: “If it is not broken, break it”.
 And lead that organizational paradigm shift in interoperable communications from what it was to what it should be.

 Mark Anderko is a retired Deputy Chief of Police from New Jersey.
 He has 28 years of experience in Law Enforcement and Emergency Management.
 In addition, Mark Anderko served as an adjunct instructor for undergraduate and graduate-level courses in Police Science and Emergency and Disaster Management.
 Mark is the Sr. Director of Program Operations at Mutualink.

 Mutualink strengthens communities and relationships by enabling seamless operational communications.
 Mutualink’s hardware and software provides consistent, high quality interoperability.
-The company connects radio, phone, video, text and data among thousands of customers on our network.
+The company connects radio, phone, video, text and data among hundreds of customers on our network.
 Our solution grew out of needs identified after the 9/11 terrorist attacks, when FEMA presented the National Incident Management System (NIMS) for all hazards response.